Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Gluing configuration spaces

-\begin{definition} Consider (the closures of) all the codimension-1 faces in the $\widetilde{F}[\Gamma_i]$ which have not been glued or folded.
-Let $\d F_\gamma$ their union and, letting the link in the base vary, let $\d X_\gamma$ denote the corresponding subspace in $X_\gamma$.
-Every such remaining face is either \begin{itemize} \item a principal face $\SS(e)$ of some $\widetilde{F}[\Gamma_i]$ such that $\Gamma_i/e$ has a multiple edge, \item a hidden face $\SS(\Gamma')$ of some $\widetilde{F}[\Gamma_i]$ such that $\Gamma'$ has no bivalent free vertices and no segment vertices without edges, or \item a face at infinity of some $\widetilde{F}[\Gamma_i]$. \end{itemize} (Note that the converse is not true, since some hidden faces as in the list above were collapsed to higher codimension in the previous Subsection.)
-We think of $\d F_\gamma$ (or $\d X_\gamma$) as the \emph{degenerate locus} of $F_\gamma$ (respectively $X_\gamma$). \end{definition}
+Every such remaining face is either \begin{itemize} \item a principal face $\SS(\Gamma_i, e)$ of some $\widetilde{F}[\Gamma_i]$ such that $\Gamma_i/e$ has a multiple edge; or \item a hidden face $\SS(\Gamma_i, \Gamma')$ of some $\widetilde{F}[\Gamma_i]$ such that in $\Gamma'$, every free vertex has valence $\geq 3$, and every segment vertex has valence $\geq 1$; or \item a face at infinity of some $\widetilde{F}[\Gamma_i]$. \end{itemize} The converse is not true, since some hidden faces as in the list above were collapsed to higher codimension in Section \ref{Collapses}.
+The upshot of the next Proposition is the existence of a fundamental class $[F_\gamma, \d F_\gamma]$, which by Lemma \ref{GluedMfdFundClass} allows us to define the pushforward in singular cohomology; moreover, by Lemma \ref{GluedIntegrationAndSSS}, this pushforward agrees with fiberwise integration.